joshsanchez98/CreativeProgrammingAndElectronics/Aug_5_Final_Project/secondDraft.md

-# Draft Proposal: Sound Experience
+# 2nd Draft Proposal: Sound Experience

+**Overall Changes From Previous Draft**
+- Inspirations for Art: Adding Reza Ali as an inspriation, after seeing [Megan's presentation](https://docs.google.com/presentation/d/1nMK23bF0SbIPO7mAfqlUKXqwxKJc16b8IlMIqiGY7CE/edit#slide=id.g8ef4d00c0a_0_2) about Reza Ali in class.
+-

 **Overview:**
 My proposal is a two-part proposal.
 I call the overall project, “Sound Experience.”
 The inspiration comes from my experience with music creation and exploration; a hobby of mine is to explore new types of music as well as create art visuals, so I thought my final project would be the perfect opportunity to put on display my fascination with both art and music mediums through showcasing the technical skills gained in class using both Processing and Arduino.